AutoJenny/blog/blog-launchpad/docs/syndication/technical_framework.md

 16. Channel-specific configuration categories
 17. UI reorganization with summary cards and improved layout

-### 🚧 **NEW: Complete Database Framework Redesign**
+### ✅ **COMPLETED: Complete Database Framework Redesign**
-**Status**: Design Phase - Framework Proposed
+**Status**: **FULLY IMPLEMENTED** - All Phases Complete

-A comprehensive database framework redesign has been proposed to address fundamental architectural flaws in the current system.
+A comprehensive database framework redesign has been successfully implemented to address fundamental architectural flaws in the current system.
 The new framework includes:

 #### **Core Improvements:**
 - **Complete separation of concerns** - Platform capabilities vs channel requirements